US seizes Iranian state news websites - RFI

 EU negotiator Enrique Mora said on Sunday that those involved in the talks were "closer" to saving the Iran nuclear deal but that sticking points remain.

-The US action also came just after Iranians elected ultraconservative cleric Ibrahim Raisi as president.
+The US action also came just after Iranians chose ultraconservative cleric Ibrahim Raisi as president in an election the US State Department characterized as neither free nor fair.

 © 2021 AFP